-Former Ward 8 landlord to pay $3.5 million to tenants, DC over poor housing conditions
+Former Ward 8 landlord to pay $3.5 million to tenants and DC over poor housing conditions

 A former Ward 8 landlord will pay a total of $3.5 million to tenants and the District to settle a lawsuit over unsafe housing conditions and inadequate security, D.C.
 Attorney General Karl Racine announced last Wednesday.

 Joseph Kisha, the former landlord, and his company Vista Ridge Limited Partnership, the former property owner, will pay eligible current and former tenants of Forest Ridge and The Vistas at least $1.9 million to compensate them “for being forced to live in unsafe conditions, as well as for property damage and serious bodily injuries,” according to the Office of the Attorney General (OAG).

 The amounts tenants will be paid will depend on how much their monthly rent is and how long they lived at the buildings, which have a total of 398 units, between February 2014 and February 2019, an OAG spokesperson said.

 Kisha and his companies will also pay OAG $1 million to support its violence reduction programs and future litigation expenses.
 The settlement also requires $150,000 to be paid to Horton’s Kids, a child development center that leases space in The Vistas, and $100,000 to be paid to D.C.
 Central Kitchen.